Mateo Messina

-Mateo Messina is an American composer perhaps best known for his soundtrack to the 2007 film Juno.
+Mateo Messina is an American composer best known for his soundtrack to the 2007 film Juno.
 The film won a Grammy Award for Best Compilation Soundtrack Album for Motion Picture, Television, or Other Visual Media.

 Messina has scored over 50 feature films, short films, documentaries, and over 150 television episodes.

 Early life

 Growing up in Seattle, Messina was drawn to music and started playing piano at the age of three.
 He began composing early, premiering his first symphony at 23.
 He’s since written a total of 17 symphonies for LUMA Guild, with the proceeds of each premiere benefiting families at Seattle Children’s Hospital (totaling more than $1 million to date).
 He moved into writing music for film and television, stating that it is “like going to a different summer camp six to eight times every year.
 Each has its own style, its own discipline, shape, tone, characters, etc. You collaborate and move a mountain with a group of inspired people.”